Home » Endometriosis Treatment

 What Exactly Is Endometriosis?

-Endometriosis is a chronic and often very painful condition that happens when tissue similar to the lining of your uterus (the endometrium) starts growing outside where it should be.
+Endometriosis is a chronic, often painful condition where tissue similar to the uterine lining (endometrium) grows outside the uterus.

 Where Can Endometriosis Develop?